FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 *In 2Q24 Google introduced the "Trillium" TPUv6 (Tensor processing unit), a continuation of their remarkably power-efficient series of custom AI accelerators available on GCP (Google cloud platform).
 Now, the series continues but with an unexpected progression: Inference and training are no-longer being assigned to two different versions in the same generation.
 The "Ironwood" TPUv7 appears to take on both workloads but the marketing around it confuses many.*

+Google's latest in their custom silicon for AI workloads, the "Ironwood" TPUv7 has just been announced.
+It's unclear yet what stage of production it's at, or when it will be generally available for public GCP users, but some specs are available now.
+Of all the information provided, the most controversial statement made was a misguided (or even dishonest) comparison between a TPU "pod" and the worlds most computationally capable supercomputer, El Capitan.

+The "Top500" organisation maintains a list of the worlds most powerful supercomputers ranked by their performance in a linear algebra benchmark.
+El capitan, placing first as of 4Q24, combines over 43,000 AMD MI300A APUs (CPU + GPU on the same package) to achieve a real performance of 1.74 exaFLOPs at FP64, with a theoretical peak at 2.74.
+TPUv7 pods on the other hand use their 2 or 3-dimensional torus network topology to combine 9,216 chips (not devices) into a single computational domain.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/tpuv7.png)

 ## China's answer to the NVL72 - Huawei's CloudMatrix 384